 If you have special grounds that are approved, you can obtain a national visa (D-visa) for longer than 90 days, but for a year at the most.
 Special grounds may for instance be that you need to travel often for business purposes and spend more than 90 days in a 180 day period in Sweden.
 This could also apply to parents who will travel back and forth to visit their children in Sweden.

-Please note that only if you can show special grounds can a national (D) visa be approved.
+Please note that only if you can show special grounds a national (D) visa can be approved.
 In most cases you should apply for a visitor‘s residence permit.
-A national visa gives you freedom of movement throughout the Schengen area, in the same way as a residence permit.
-You yourself decide how many times you want to enter the Schengen area during the visa’s period of validity.
-National visas are decided at the Embassy.

 The requirements are the same as for a Schengen visa (Required documents) with the following exceptions: